Phanisharan/WebScrapping/README.md

 This project utilizes Python with BeautifulSoup and Pandas to scrape data from the Multiple websites.

+## Description

+I have implemented a web scraping script using Python's BeautifulSoup library to extract data from the different websites.
+The scraped data includes [describe the data you scraped, e.g., names, models, prices, specifications, images, links].
+The extracted data is then processed and analyzed using Pandas for further insights.

+## Requirements

+- Python 3.x
+- BeautifulSoup
+- Pandas

 ## Definitions

 - **Web Scraping**: